riccardomerolla/csv_agent/README.md

 3. Processes the LLM's response
 4. Executes any code if necessary
 5. Returns results and/or visualizations

+For MongoDB queries, the agent:
+1. Takes your natural language query
+2. Converts it to a MongoDB query using the LLM
+3. Executes the query against your MongoDB collection
+4. Returns the matching documents

 ## Extending the Agent